Fraser Basin Council

 Learn about the Elizabeth Henry Scholarship

-The scholarship will help support Bonny Lynn in her collaborative work with Syilx First Nation communities to explore the role that the land, language reclamation, Traditional Ecological Knowledge and Elders can play in developing ecological literacy in young Syilx children.
+Bonny Lynn Donovan received a 2021 scholarship as a PhD candidate in Community Engagement, Social Change and Equity at the University of British Columbia, Okanagan.
+The scholarship helped support Bonny Lynn in her collaborative research work with Syilx First Nation communities to explore the role that the land, language reclamation, Traditional Ecological Knowledge and Elders can play in developing ecological literacy in young Syilx children.

 Dana Eye